-The contractual obligations table excludes the Company's FIN 48 liabilities of \$10.0 million because the Company cannot reasonably estimate in which future periods these amounts will ultimately be settled.
-The \$10.0 million is classified as a long-term liability in the Company's consolidated balance sheet as of January 31, 2008 as none of these obligations are anticipated to be paid within one year from January 31, 2008.
+The contractual obligations table excludes our FIN 48, "Accounting for Uncertainty in Income Taxes-an Interpretation of FASB Statement No. 109" ("FIN 48") liability of \$10.7 million because we cannot reasonably estimate in which future periods these amounts will ultimately be settled.
+This amount was classified as a long-term liability in our consolidated balance sheet as of January 31, 2009.
+The \$0.4 million FIN 48 liability was classified as a current liability in the Company's consolidated balance sheet as of January 31, 2009 and is shown in the above table.

-- (1) Includes store operating leases, which generally provide for payment of direct operating costs in addition to rent.
+(1) Includes store operating leases, which generally provide for payment of direct operating costs in addition to rent.
 The obligation amounts shown above only reflect our future minimum lease payments as the direct operating costs fluctuate over the term of the lease.
 Additionally, there are seven locations where a percentage of sales are paid in lieu of a fixed minimum rent that are not reflected in the above table.
-Total rent expense related to these seven locations was approximately \$714,000 for fiscal 2008.
+Total rent expense related to these seven locations was approximately \$1.1 million for fiscal 2009.
 It is common for the lease agreements for our European locations to adjust the minimum rental due to the current market rate multiple times during the term.
 The table above includes our best estimate of the future payments for these locations.
-Amounts noted above include commitments for 31 executed leases for stores not opened as of January 31, 2008. - (2) Pertains to store construction contracts with contractors that are fully liquidated upon the completion of construction, which is typically within 12 months.
+Amounts noted above include commitments for 34 executed leases for stores not opened as of January 31, 2009.

+- (2) Our merchandise commitments are cancellable with no or limited recourse available to the vendor until merchandise shipping date. - (3) Includes store construction contracts with contractors that are fully liquidated upon the completion of construction, which is typically within 12 months.